Multisensory Reading Clinic

 Greater Montreal, Quebec, Canada

-Learn the best & the most effective reading & spelling skills
+Learn from the EXPERT: the best & the most effective reading & spelling skills

-The Greater Montreal's only direct, explicit, multisensory, structured, systematic, cumulative, diagnostic, prescriptive, intensive, and cognitive, but flexible phonics and research-based instruction literacy clinic with 100% SUCCESS literacy intervention, remediation, and prevention
+The Greater Montreal's only direct, explicit, multisensory, structured, systematic, cumulative, diagnostic, prescriptive, intensive, and cognitive, but flexible phonics and research-based instruction literacy clinic with over a decade of 100% SUCCESS in literacy intervention, remediation, and prevention

 The Importance of the Early Years: